Kei runga tonu i te whenua nga tapuwae o o tatou tupuna ake tonu atu The footsteps of our ancestors remain on the land forever

 mapping and connecting all the regional heritage centres / museums for visitors, locals and tourists, to encourage herigage visits to other centres

-being places of cultural significance for gathering, welcome and orientation
+being places of cultural significance for viewing or gathering, welcome and orientation

 telling the shared history and stories of our people and our region